Twelve Views of Bayu

 Twelve Views of Bayu (巴渝十二景) are popular scenic views in and around the city of Chongqing, China.
 Ba and Yu (巴渝 (Bāyú)) are old names of Chongqing in Imperial times.
-Influenced by Eight Views of Xiaoxiang in Hunan Province, people in Chongqing listed their own most beloved views during the reign of Tianshun Emperor of Ming Dynasty.
+Influenced by Eight Views of Xiaoxiang in Hunan Province, people in Chongqing listed their own most beloved views during the reign of the Tianshun Emperor of the Ming dynasty.
 Scenic views in the list changed throughout the history.
 Some scenic views appeared in earlier lists no longer exist in modern days due to the change of physical geography, landscapes and land-uses.

 Original Eight Views

 The first version of the list contains eight popular scenic views, the same number of views in the Xiaoxiang list.
-In the second year of Tianshun Emperor's reign (1453), people carved the list on to the bronze bell in Chongyin Temple (later renamed as Chang'an Temple), a former buddhism temple located at current Chongqing No. 25 Middle School's campus.
+In the second year of Tianshun Emperor's reign (1453), people carved the list on to the bronze bell in Chongyin Temple (later renamed as Chang'an Temple), a former Buddhism temple located at current Chongqing No. 25 Middle School's campus.
 The eight views on the original list are: